 Inorganic Ions – Biological Molecules Ep 10

-So let’s have a quick revise of the chemistry behind ions.
+So let’s have a quick revise of the basic chemistry behind ions.
 A positively charged ion (cation) has lost electrons, and a negatively charged ion (anion) has gained electrons.
 Therefore, they are charged particles.
-The term ‘inorganic’ simply means that the ion doesn’t contain carbon, and is completely unrelated to organic vegetables.

 A sodium ion (Na+)